 5. Request Help from an Organization

-Brown Dog FoundationThere are hundreds of organizations like Brown Dog Foundation and others that understand how difficult caring for a pet can be.
-Often, these groups are bound by a common goal: help families save their four-legged family members from suffering, diminished quality of life, and/or in severe cases, from death.
+Often, these groups are bound by a common goal: help families save their four-legged family members from suffering, diminished quality of life, and/or, in severe cases, from death.

-The staff specialize in reviewing applications, letters, e-mails and phone calls they may receive from desperate pet owners in a bind.
 While it may sound cold or in bad taste, emphasizing the severity of your pet’s illness will more likely gain interest and potential funding for this monetary and emotional burden.

-Many animal charities and other institutions may operate differently, but in general you can expect the application process to run as such:
+Many animal charities and other institutions may operate differently, but in general, you can expect the application process to run as such:

 • Initial question-based survey of the situation